rubenvar/csv-reader/README.md

 ## Features

-- Detects if the current tab is a `.csv` page.
+CSV Reader detects if the current tab is a `.csv` page (correctly most of the time).

+Allows user to input some settings:

+- Separator (defaults to `,`).
+- Title line option (defaults to `false`).
+If checked, first line of csv will be the table header.
-- Allos user input for the separator, if there is a title line, and lines to skip on top.
+- Number of lines to skip on top (defaults to `0`).
+Useful if data has additional info on top.
+- Check for links option (defaults to `false`).
+If checked, links in data will be clickable.

-- It will transform the raw data into a table, nicely formatted so it's easy to scan.
+It transforms the raw `csv` data into a table, nicely formatted so it's easy to scan (see images below).

 ## How to use